viswanathct/kart/ReadMe.md

   * 1114  Renamed the property group.children to group.members.
   * 1157  Redid the structure of the master file, to follow a common syntax of the other files.
 It is now a special file only by convention.
+  * 1400  Decided to have standardized errors.
+  * 1422  Figured out error handling.